 MELISSA MAHADY WILTON, M.A.
 Executive and Co-Artistic Director; Instructor Ballet, Company, Pointe, Theatrical Jazz, Latin

 Melissa Mahady Wilton is a former Senior Manager of Strategic Planning at Deloitte Consulting.
 She holds a Master’s Degree in Clinical Psychology from Queen’s University, where she was awarded the W.R.
 Thompson Prize; Medal In Psychology; Ontario Graduate Scholarship; Queen’s University Graduate Award; A.Z.
 Arthur Prize; Queen’s University Graduate Fellowship; R. Samuel McLaughlin Fellowship; and Social Sciences and Humanities Research Council of Canada Doctoral Fellowship.
 Ms. Mahady Wilton has formally trained in classical ballet (Vaganova, Cecchetti), ballroom (international, social), Latin (international, social), wheelchair dance, flamenco, Spanish classical, tap, jazz, Afro Cuban and numerous cultural dances.
-Melissa applied to, was accepted and completed intensive teacher training in the Vaganova method with the Open World Dance Foundation, under the direction and mentorship of renowned master teachers and international coach Irina Kolpakova, Ekaterina Shchelkanova and Anton Boytsov.
+Melissa applied to, was accepted and completed intensive teacher training in the Vaganova method with the Open World Dance Foundation, under the direction of renowned master teachers and international coaches Irina Kolpakova, Ekaterina Shchelkanova and Anton Boytsov.
 She has also studied with Inna Stabrova, Master’s Choreography; Vaganova State Academy of Ballet and Choreography, St. Petersburg, Russia.
 Melissa holds a Certificate of Merit with Honours from master teacher Finis Jhung’s ballet teacher intensive training.
 She also holds dance medicine certificates in foot and ankle function, injury prevention and assessment, pointe readiness and shoe fitting, and adolescent dancer health from the Harkness Centre for Dance Injuries, at NYU’s School of Medicine.
 Melissa is certified in the Beginning, Intermediate and Advanced levels of the leading-edge dance conditioning program, Progressing Ballet Technique, and was recently selected as one of 100 international participants to take part in renowned dance physiotherapist Lisa Howell's on-line dance teacher training intensive.
 She is a Master Teacher of wheelchair ballroom dance; the only teacher in Canada certified by the American DanceWheels Foundation.
 She has coached numerous students who have gone on to successfully audition for both summer intensives (Ailey School, Gelsey Kirkland Academy, Nashville Ballet, Ballet Jörgen) and post-secondary performing arts programs (George Brown Dance, Sheridan College, Simon Fraser University, University of Alberta, Concordia University).
-She has a current CPIC.
+She has a current CPIC and First Aid certification.

 Building upon her clinical and dance training and commitment to therapeutic arts, Melissa is the founder and director of ConCorpsDance Inclusive Dance Programs, a Kingston organization devoted to dance for people of all abilities.
 Her expertise in inclusive dance has been recognized by the Ontario Trillium Foundation, the Community Foundation of Greater Kingston, the Kingston Arts Council, the Ontario Communities in Action Fund, Exceptional Families Magazine and Queen’s Alumni Review.
 She has presented master workshops to Variety Village, Bloorview Kids’ Rehabilitation Centre, the Canadian Paraplegic Association, and Queen’s University.
 She is the creator and head of the dance program at H’art Centre, and provides inclusive programming to school and community groups.
 She is the Choreographer for Peerless Productions, a production company she founded with Kathryn Mackay and David Archibald, dedicated to presenting professional theatre for all abilities, whose works have been supported by the Kingston Arts Council, Ontario Arts Council and Canada Council for the Arts.